grouault/howto/git/base/git-checkout.md

 3. Scénario : plusieurs fichiers modifiés
 > *git checkout HEAD * : traite l'ensemble des fichiers

+## Fichier modifier mais pas encore mis à l'index
+---

 	Changes not staged for commit:
   		(use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+---